dwiza3962/mff_auto/README.md

 At current state Marvel Future Fight bot is at beta stage.

 - Timeline battle do not check if your team is available for battle.
 Please setup team manually.

 - Alliance and World Boss battles do not check if your characters can do these modes.
   Make sure that you have strong characters.

 - Shadowland requires a big roaster of powerful heroes.
   Make sure that you have at least 60 to 90 T2 characters and uniforms for them.

+- Shadowland Updates - Added BEGINNER_ROSTER for the default behavior above.
+  - This uses the last used characters from shadowland on your emulator, or the top 3 of the filter.
+  - Sometimes, if uses too many strong characters in the lower stages leaving weaker ones at the later stages.
+- Added STRONG_ROSTER option if you have 20+ t3's and awakened characters.
+  - It picks one of those and then sorts by level and picks 2 of the lower level people since most strong T3 and T2 can win by themselves.
+- Added MAX_ROSTER option and this currently works the same way as STRONG_ROSTER does for now.
+  - This is still in progress.
+Likely it'll skip your first page of characters for the lower shadowland levels 1-15 or so.

+- Use Clear Tickets option has been added, but I think I only have it where it works in Epic Quests.
+- It's much slower actually that just playing through so just play regularly until I can get some more functionality in.
+- I want to add in more options for Dimension Missions.

 ## Contribution